-Go to Chrome Settings > Password.
+Go to Chrome Settings > Autofill > Password.
 Find the website whose password you want to delete.
 Hit the three-dot icon next to the website and select Remove.

-If sync is enabled in Chrome, then yes.
-Changing a website’s saved password on a computer will change it for mobile as well.
+If sync is enabled in Chrome, then changing a website’s saved password on a computer will change it for mobile as well.

 That’s how you can save passwords in Chrome when not asked.
 Chrome offers many features to make sure your security isn’t breached in any way.
 You can use the password checkup tool to check if passwords have been compromised.
-Similarly, there are other ways to secure the Chrome browser.
+Similarly, check other ways to secure the Chrome browser.